telerik/blazor-docs/styling-and-themes/custom-theme.md

 * [How to Use a Custom Theme I Have](#how-to-use-a-custom-theme-i-have)
 * [Contribution](#contribution)

->tip To get theme updates and fixes, re-generate the custom themes from the latest built-in base theme when we release a new version of the suite, or when you upgrade the Telerik components in your project.
+>tip To get the theme updates and fixes, re-generate the custom theme when you upgrade the Telerik components in your project.

+## Best Way to Customize the Telerik Blazor CSS

+There are **three** ways to customize the appearance of the Telerik Blazor components.
+Each has pros and cons, and each is most suitable for specific scenarios and business requirements.
+Learn more about the [Blazor CSS theme customization alternatives]({%slug common-kb-theme-customization-options%}).

 ## Using the Sass Theme Builder